Noble-Lab/python-style-demo/README.md

 ## Tips for using this repository

-- The `src/bin/analysis.py` not only has example functions, but also describes how to write documentation alognside the code.
+- The `bin/analysis.py` not only has example functions, but also describes how to write documentation alongside the code.

 - Run the tests (you'll need `pytest` installed either with pip or conda):
   ```bash